ronjb/selectable/README.md

 ## Customizable Popup Selection Menu

 `Selectable` provides a default popup selection menu with the menu items Copy, Define, and WebSearch, but it can easily be customized.
-For example, to continue to show the default Copy menu item, and to add a custom menu item with the title "Foo! :)", which shows the selected text in an AlertDialog:
+For example, to continue to show the default Copy menu item, and to add a custom menu item with the title "Foo! :)", which shows the selected text in an AlertDialog, do this:

 ```
 Selectable(